Creating Jobs

 Editing Jobs

-After navigating to the Edit Jobs screen, an existing job can be edited by either double-clicking a job or selecting 'Open' on the context menu.
+After navigating to the Edit Jobs screen, an existing job can be edited by either double-clicking the job or selecting Open on the context menu.
 Jobs that are open for editing will appear in the tab view at the top of the page.
-Any modifications to a job will place the job in an edited state, which is indicated by an asterisk beside the tab name, and the Save Changes option becomes visible.
-The user must select the Save Changes button at the bottom right of the content pane to make changes permanent.
-Changes can be discarded by clicking the Discard Changes button via the context menu on the tab.
-The context menu on the tab provides actions to Save, Discard, Rename, and Close open jobs.
+The context menu on the tab provides options to Save, Discard, Rename, and Close the job, and to copy the job path to your clipboard.
+Any modifications to a job place the job in an edited state, which is indicated by an asterisk beside the tab name.

 ReportWORQ supports concurrent users.
 If a job is open in the editor and another user is modifying or has saved changes to the same job, a warning triangle will indicate that the current job editor is displaying stale content.
 The editor can be closed and re-opened to view the latest copy, or saved to overwrite the other user's work.